ThomasDetemmerman/CheatSheets/Powershell/How to create a module.md

  | - extensions.csproj
  | - bin
 ```
+1. Create a folder myFirstHelperModule
-1. Create a file myFirstHelperModule.psm1
+2. Create a file myFirstHelperModule.psm1 in that folder
 ```
 function Test-IPRange {
     return $isValid